 Hawkeye

-Real-time intelligent support for selecting alternative airports
+Real-time intelligent support for selecting an alternative airport

 Technological approach